10 Greatest Best Picture Oscar Winners

 2. Casablanca (1943)

-It has become a norm to include ‘Casablanca’ in most Top 10 Films Lists, and it’s only because Michael Curtiz’s masterpiece gets everything right, despite being built on an ordinary seeming screenplay.
+It has become a norm to include ‘Casablanca’ in most Top 10 Films Lists, and it’s only because Michael Curtiz’s masterpiece gets everything right, despite being built on an ordinary-seeming screenplay.
 It has now turned into one of the most memorable American films, with stellar performances from Humphrey Bogart and Ingrid Bergman, who deliver ‘Casablanca’s insane lines with exquisite delivery.
 To call ‘Casablanca’ romantic or sentimentalist is a joke, and Rick’s “We’ll always have Paris” is not a profession of love but the acceptance that even love cannot survive in the chaos of his world.

 Related to Greatest Best Picture Oscar Winners: AFI Top 10 films of 2019

-‘Casablanca’ evokes a strong feeling of optimism in our search for if not complete then some redemption, and how as time passes and circumstances along with it, our concept of redemption changes and only in the moment when it’s delivered to us, do we truly realize its actualization and importance.
-If there’s an American film from the 40’s whose impact is unequivocally reflective of the magical quality of tiny particles of light projecting into large life-changing images, then it’s ‘Casablanca’.
+‘Casablanca’ evokes a strong feeling of optimism in our search for if not complete then some redemption, and how as time passes and circumstances along with it, our concept of redemption changes and only at the moment when it’s delivered to us, do we truly realize its actualization and importance.
+If there’s an American film from the ’40s whose impact is unequivocally reflective of the magical quality of tiny particles of light projecting into large life-changing images, then it’s ‘Casablanca’.

 3. All About Eve (1950)

-Vanity has been a pretty popular subject in Hollywood, and we know of stars whose careers spiraled into nothingness because of this very toxic attribute.
+Vanity has been a pretty popular subject in Hollywood, and we know of stars whose careers spiralled into nothingness because of this very toxic attribute.
 In an ideal world, vanity wouldn’t walk hand-in-glove with a strong sense of insecurity, but Hollywood is and has always been the farthest thing from the ideal world.
 ‘All About Eve’ reminded me of ‘Birdman’, and how that pride which is dependent on status can cut through its owners when it’s exposed to the slightest amount of vulnerability.

 Mankiewicz’s characters really have no scale or direction for success, their only aim is to leap from Broadway to Hollywood, without any idea of where they’d land or how they’d land.
 The leap is the only thing that concerns them, and the leap they believe will cement their legacy, like that of the stars they’ve seen and heard of.
 And in order to make that leap, they’re ready to leave behind the platform and people who’ve helped make them what they are today.
 The thirst for fame is unquenchable indeed.